 Course Requirements and Sequence

 You must complete all General Education, Liberal Studies major and Special Education requirements listed in the University Undergraduate and Graduate Catalogs.
 Be aware that you must maintain a 2.5 or better overall and Liberal Studies major G.P.A. in order to student teach in your senior year.
 To be accepted into student teaching you also must have a minimum grade of "C" in all professional Special Education coursework and a professional G.P.A. of at least 2.75.
 To be accepted into the graduate program, you must have at least a 2.75 overall GPA.
+Once admitted to the graduate program, you must maintain a 3.0 or better cumulative GPA.

 The professional Education and Special Education courses required are listed below.